greenelab/deep-review/manuscript.md

 The analysis of magnetic resonance images (MRIs) is also faced with the challenge of small training sets.
 In this domain, Amit et al. [@SOi9mAC2] investigated the tradeoff between pre-trained models from a different domain and a small CNN trained only with MRI images.
 In contrast with the other selected literature, they found a smaller network trained with data augmentation on few hundred images from a few dozen patients can outperform a pre-trained out-of-domain classifier.
-Data augmentation is a different strategy to deal with small training sets.
-The practice is exemplified by a series of papers that analyze images from mammographies [@VFw1VXDP;
-@JK8NuXy3; @9G9Hv1Pp; @Xxb4t3zO;
-@5kfDbGhA].
-To expand the number and diversity of images, researchers constructed adversarial training examples [@Xxb4t3zO].
-Adversarial training examples are constructed by applying a transformation that changes training images but not their content---for example by rotating an image by a random amount.
-An alternative in the domain is to train towards human-created features before subsequent fine-tuning [@JK8NuXy3], which can help to sidestep this challenge though it does give up deep learning techniques' strength as feature constructors.

 Another way of dealing with limited training data is to divide rich data---e.g. 3D images---into numerous reduced projections.
 Shin et al. [@1GAyqYBNZ] compared various deep network architectures, dataset characteristics, and training procedures for computer tomography-based (CT) abnormality detection.